Robert Archelaus Hardaway(1829 - 1899)

 References, Sources, and other notes:

-Source: notes accompanying Hardaway's Recollections, written 1870-1897, in the collection of the Library of the U of NC, Chapel Hill, cataloged online, and Turner family geneology pages.
+Basic information from State of Alabama1.
+His picture taken from an etching (after a photograph) in Wise2, also source of additional service information.
+Bio details from notes accompanying Hardaway's Recollections, written 1870-1897, in the collection of the Library of the U of NC, Chapel Hill, cataloged online, and Turner family genealogy pages.
 Hardaway's wife's name was Rebecca Hurt.
 Hardaway's successor in command of the battery was (then) Lt William B Hurt.

 |Birth Date: 2/2/1829 Place of Birth: Madison, GA |